matthewsouther/osoberry/src/staff.md

   key: Staff & Board
   order: 3
 ---
 # About the Teachers

-### Emily Souther, Founder, Director & Lead Instructor
+### Emily Souther, Director & Lead Instructor

 ![](/assets/uploads/emilypic.jpeg)

-- Certified K-6 Teacher
+* Certified K-6 Teacher
-- MA in Curriculum and Instruction
+* MA in Curriculum and Instruction
-- 15 years classroom teaching experience
+* 15 years classroom teaching experience
-- Parent of 2 joyful learners
+* Parent of 2 joyful learners

 I am a person with many passions and a deep enthusiasm for life and learning.
 I explore the world through music, art, literature, science, and the outdoors, but my deepest passion—and truly my life’s work—is working with children.